 - Numeric distributions shifting outside training ranges

 How to detect it: Set schema validation at ingestion.
-Any field that was non-null in training but has null rate > 1% in production is a signal.
-Monitor feature completeness as a pipeline health metric.
+Any field that was non-null in training but has a null rate above 1% in production is a signal.
+Monitor feature completeness as a pipeline health metric, not just model accuracy.

-Real example: A CV pipeline at AgrigateVision collapsed in the field because camera firmware updates changed image preprocessing parameters — the model had never seen the new image characteristics.
-No code changed on our side; the upstream hardware vendor pushed an update.
+Real example: A CV pipeline at AgrigateVision collapsed in the field because a camera firmware update changed image preprocessing parameters — the model had never seen the new image characteristics.
+No code changed on our side.
+The upstream hardware vendor pushed an update.

 The silent killer.
 Your data pipelines change, your feature engineering evolves, but your model expects the old format.